 HOW TO CLEAN PETIT LOULOU PLUSH TOYS

-Every Petit Loulou plush toy can be washed in a machine on a gentle cycle, with the exception of our monster collection.
-Even the musical toys can be washed in a machine, as we only use washable music boxes!
+Every Petit Loulou plush toy from the timeless collection can be washed in a machine on a gentle cycle, with the exception of my monster collection.
+Even the musical toys can be washed in a machine, as I only use washable music boxes!
+Then air dry your plushie!
+Note that the fabric used to make the plushie will not stay as soft after a few trip in the washer and/or dryer.

 As for our monsters, because of the special texture of their fur, they can only be hand washed, dry-cleaned, or go in the freezer...
 Their favourite cleaning method being the freezer of course, as they are reminded of their older cousin Big Foot!